-- 5.1 I took up the permanent post of Accountable Officer on 6 June 2012.
+- 5.1 I took up the permanent post of Accountable Officer on 13 July 2015.
 As Accountable Officer, I have responsibility for maintaining a sound system of internal control that supports the achievement of organisational policies, aims and objectives, whilst safeguarding the organisation's assets and the funds levied to us by the legal profession for which I am responsible. - 5.2 The system of internal control is designed to manage rather than eliminate the risk of failure to achieve policies, aims and objectives; it can therefore only provide reasonable and not absolute assurance of effectiveness.
 The system of internal control will continue to evolve to identify the principal risks to the achievements of the SLCC's policies, aims and objectives, to evaluate the nature and extent of those risks and manage them efficiently, effectively and economically. - 5.3 The processes within the organisation have regard to the guidance to public bodies in Scotland issued by the Scottish Ministers and set out in the Scottish Public Finance Manual.
+This guidance was highlighted during the period when there was no Accountable Officer in post.
+Duties were divided, where possible, between senior management and they collectively continued to operate in accordance with the SLCC's pre-existing governance arrangements.